GAP insurance

 The maximum your GAP insurance will pay out depends on the type of cover you choose and the maximum claim limit that’s detailed in your policy.

-A GAP policy often includes a maximum level of cover, which means you’ll only be able to claim up to a certain amount.
-It’s usually based on how much your car is expected to depreciate over time.
-In some cases, it could mean you’re left short.
+The maximum claim limit is usually based on how much your car is expected to depreciate over time.
+And, in some cases, it could mean you’re left short.